Wolox/tech-guides/frontend/docs/seo-guide.md

 - Be sure that your images are no larger than they need to be and that they are in the right file format.
   _Why:_
-  > Your page's load time will vary based on the number and size of your images.
+  > Your page's load time will vary based on the number and size of your assets.

 - All images must have an `alt` attribute implemented that describes its content.
   The alt text describes what’s on the image and the function of the image on the page.